Quicr/quicr-protocol-spec/moq-arch.md

 [To Do] Should we do some hand waving here about mapping media into objects and talk about synchronization point trade-offs etc.?

-TODO - Congestion controll comes form QUIC but bitrate allocation is done at QuicR layer based on priority of objects.
+TODO - Congestion control comes form QUIC but bitrate allocation is done at QuicR layer based on priority of objects.

 # Examples